philips-software/terraform-provider-hsdp/docs/index.md

 # HSDP Provider

-The HSDP provider can provision and manage a select set of HSDP resources.
-This includes amongst others many IAM entities, Container Host instances and even some Clinical Data Repository (CDR) resources.
+Use the HSDP provider to interact with the many resources supported by [HSDP](https://www.hsdp.io).
+This includes amongst others many IAM entities, Container Host instances, Edge devices and even some Clinical Data Repository (CDR) resources

-## Configuring the provider
+Use the navigation to the left to read about the available resources.

+To learn the basics of Terraform using this provider, follow the hands-on [get started tutorials](https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code) on HashiCorp's Learn platform.

+## Example usage

 ```hcl
 provider "hsdp" {